-- NPTHC Pre-smolts and Smolts-Juvenile production destined for the Lolo Creek smolt release in BY +2 will be held in production room tanks until the outside rearing vessels become available in mid April.
-Typically, Lolo/Newsome pre-smolts are transferred to Sweetwater Springs in mid-June to continue early rearing. - Dworshak stock- Transfer of the NPTH Onsite smolt release group to NPTHC will occur in mid to late August at 200 fpp.
-Transfer of the Lolo Creek smolt release group will occur in late August or early September after fish have been marked by USFWS.
+- NPTHC Pre-smolts and Smolts-Juvenile production destined for the Lolo Creek smolt release in BY +2 will be held in production room tanks until the outside rearing vessels become available in mid-April.
+Typically, Lolo/Newsome pre-smolts are transferred to Sweetwater Springs in mid-June to continue early rearing. - Dworshak stock- Transfer of the NPTH Onsite smolt release groups to NPTHC will occur in mid to late August at 200 fpp.
+Transfer of the Lapwai Creek smolt release group will occur in late August or early September after fish have been marked by USFWS.

-- Target environmental protocols (flow indices, density indices) - o NPTHC Pre-smolts and Smolts Lolo and Newsome pre-smolts are reared at densities below 0.1 while Lolo Creek smolts are reared at densities below 0.2 - O Dwor stock Smolts NPTHC on station smolts and Lolo Creek smolts are reared at densities below 0.2 - Feeding protocols- In order to meet target size at release, feed schedules are adjusted weekly based on sample counts taken on each individual rearing vessel.
+- Target environmental protocols (flow indices, density indices) - o NPTHC Pre-smolts and Smolts Lolo and Newsome pre-smolts are reared at densities below 0.1 while Lolo Creek smolts are reared at densities below 0.2 - O Dwor stock Smolts NPTHC on station smolts and Lapwai Creek smolts are reared at densities below 0.2 - Feeding protocols In order to meet target size at release, feed schedules are adjusted weekly based on sample counts taken on each individual rearing vessel.
 Fish will be fed 1-4 times per day depending on how many pounds of feed is required to meet growth requirements. - Mortality counting Mortalities are enumerated and picked daily for all groups. - Water monitoring Flow measurements are taken weekly and when flow changes are undertaken.
-Dissolved oxygen monitoring is conducted daily for all groups. - Fish movement/facility configuration - O NPTHC Pre-smolts and Smolts Lolo and Newsome pre-smolts are transferred to the acclimation facilities (Newsome Creek AF and Yoosa/Camp AF, respectively) when conditions permit (early September of BY+1).
-Juvenile production of smolts destined for Lolo Creek will be held in production room tanks until the outside rearing vessels become available in mid April. - O Dwor stock Smolts Dwor stock parr will be transferred to the 100' linear raceways until they will be transferred to the NATURES S-channels for final rearing and release. - Acclimation (if applicable) Transfer of the presmolt groups to the Newsome Creek and Lolo Creek acclimation facilities will occur in early September (when water temperatures cool to 50° F or below).
-NPTHC stock pre-smolts are released to Lolo/Newsome Creeks (following a minimum acclimation period of 4 weeks) in mid October of BY+1. - Marking and tagging (PIT) Prior to release, the following fish will receive PIT tags: Lolo Creek pre-smolts 6,000 tags (3,000 tags in each rearing pond) in mid July, Newsome Creek pre-smolts 3,000 tags in mid July, at Sweetwater Springs for all pre-smolt releases, Lolo Creek smolts 2,500 tags in late fall of BY +1 at NPTHC, NPTHC on station smolts 600 tags in early march at NPTHC, Lolo Creek smolts 1,000 tags in early March at NPTHC.
-PIT tagging conducted by NPTHC monitoring and evaluation staff prior to release for SURPH survival to LGR. - Quality monitoring (counts, growth, length, marks quality, tag retention) Sample counts are conducted weekly for each individual rearing vessel and feed schedules are adjusted to meet target release size.
+Dissolved oxygen monitoring is conducted daily for all groups. - Fish movement/facility configuration - o NPTHC Pre-smolts and Smolts Lolo and Newsome pre-smolts are transferred to the acclimation facilities (Newsome Creek AF and Yoosa/Camp AF, respectively) when conditions permit (early September of BY+1).
+Juvenile production of smolts destined for Lolo Creek will be held in production room tanks until the outside rearing vessels become available in mid-April.

+- O Dwor stock Smolts Dwor stock parr will be transferred to the 100' linear raceways until they will be transferred to the NATURES S-channels for final rearing and release. - Acclimation (if applicable) Transfer of the pre-smolt groups to the Newsome Creek and Lolo Creek acclimation facilities will occur in early September (when water temperatures cool to 50° F or below).
+NPTHC stock presmolts are released to Lolo/Newsome Creeks (following a minimum acclimation period of 4 weeks) in mid-October of BY+1. - Marking and tagging (PIT) Prior to release, the following fish will receive PIT tags: Lolo Creek pre-smolts 6,000 tags (3,000 tags in each rearing pond) in mid-July, Newsome Creek pre-smolts 3,000 tags in mid-July, at Sweetwater Springs for all pre-smolt releases, Lolo Creek smolts 2,000 tags, NPTHC early and late on station smolts 1600 tags each, Lapwai Creek smolts 600 tags.
+PIT tagging conducted by NPTHC monitoring and evaluation staff in fall of BY+1 for SURPH survival to LGR. - Quality monitoring (counts, growth, length, marks quality, tag retention) Sample counts are conducted weekly for each individual rearing vessel and feed schedules are adjusted to meet target release size.
 Prior to releases, staff will take lengths and weights on up to 200 fish from each release group.
 21 days post coded wire tagging NPTHC M&E will conduct CWT and AD clip quality control checks.
 PIT tag delayed mortality is quantified within 7 10 days of tagging.